 The PSA is available for viewing on YouTube: http://www.youtube.com/watch?

-Posted by Veterans Today on 5:15 pm, With 0 Reads, Filed under Veteran Service Organizations, Veterans.
+Posted by GPD on November 26, 2012, With 647 Reads Filed under Veteran Service Organizations, Veterans.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.